KEY ELEMENTS OF A LAUNDROMAT BUSINESS PLAN

 - Make smart business decisions throughout the process.

-Ok, so you know it’s important.
-The next question is how to write a business plan for your laundromat and what to include.
+OK, so you know it’s important.
+The next question is how to write a business plan and what to include.
 No worries!
-We’ve put together a few of the key elements of a solid laundromat business plan.
+We’ve put together a few key elements for a solid laundry business plan.

 Executive Summary